alex-saunders/glicky/README.md

 This is just one idea to increase the features that Glicky provides.
 Nonetheless, the project has aims to include a whole host of features, all with the aim of making modern web development easier to learn and accessible to everyone.

----

-(The mouse emoji is because Glicky provides a Graphical User Interface that you control with a **mouse**.
-That makes sense... right?)

 ## Contributors

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):